Hounfor/The-Big-Deal-Add-On/README.md

 WHM-6Rk: this is an extinct chassis, so everything is written about it above, but if you have a high reputation with House Kurita and completed some Kuritan flashpoints with the correct ending (i.e. finishing the job), then sooner or later Yamaguchi will call you with a business proposal.

+WHM-7M-DC, ON1-M-DC and BLR-3M-DC: rare Helm-Tech models, starting in 3050s (3052 for WHM-7M-DC and 3053 for ON1-M-DC/BLR-3M-DC), you can encounter them in battles against the Marik forces (elite mostly).

-WHM-7M-DC: rare Helm-Tech model, starting in 3052, can be encountered in battles against the Marik forces (elite mostly).
+AS7-K-DC and DRG-5K-DC: rare Helm-Tech models, starting in 3052, you can encounter them in battles against the Kuritan forces (elite mostly).

-AS7-K-DC: rare Helm-Tech model, starting in 3050, can be encountered in battles against the Kuritan forces (elite mostly).
+MAD-5D-DC: rare Helm-Tech model, starting in 3055, can be encountered in battles against the Steiner forces (elite mostly).

 ZEU-9S-DC: rare Helm-Tech model, starting in 3049, can be encountered in battles against the Steiner forces (elite mostly).